plotly/plotly.py-docs/python/line-and-scatter.md

     v4upgrade: true
 ---

-## Scatter plot with plotly express
+## Scatter plot with Plotly Express

 [Plotly Express](/python/plotly-express/) is the easy-to-use, high-level interface to Plotly, which [operates on "tidy" data](/python/px-arguments/).